Please consider downloading the latest version of Internet Explorer

 • Evaluating the workplace to identify MSD risk factors;

-• Encouraging employee awareness and providing education;
+• Encouraging employee awareness and providing education through the self-assessment;

 • Using ergonomically appropriate work practices;